abtzpro/SMPP/README.md

 The pack is designed to provide an output of 325 watt-hours, allowing the storage of enough energy to charge an average laptop 4-6 times over, providing a significant amount of power for on-the-go use.

 In essence, the SMPP serves as a portable, reliable, and sustainable power source for anyone who needs it, whether they're in an urban setting, in a remote area without reliable electricity, or simply on the go.

+## Interested in learning more about the SMPP?
+Well that's fantastic because we are eager to hear from you!
+You can reach us at https://hellosecurityllc.github.io

+## Who we are
+Here at Hello Security LLC, We are not just a cybersecurity company and SaaS development agency, we are caring and concerned inventors and devlopers who truly want our work to help potentially better the world.

+# Who created SMPP?
+The idea of SMPP was invented by Hello Security LLC CEO Adam Rivers after work one day when he thought back to a time in his life when he too, found himself displaced, without a home or electricity.
+Adam hopes the SMPP backpack will provide people whom find themselves in a similar situation, the hope and light in the darkness so desperately required during tough times.
+He has adamantly fought to keep the production cost as low as physically possible and says he intends to keep it that way.
+He came up with the promotion model in order to shed a little light within disparraged communities whilst also bolstering growth and improvements of the product.